HIS 120 CVS1: WORLD HISTORY TO 1000 CE

 Reading Assignment:

-The Silk Road: Connecting East And West," National Geographic History Magazine (January/February 2018): 64-77.Browse in the Silk Road Discussion Topic
+The Silk Road: Connecting East And West," National Geographic History Magazine (January/February 2018): 64-77.Viewing Assignment:

 "The Silk Road," BBC 4, 2016.
 Watch at least one of the following: